How Much Electricity a 500 watt heater Uses (+Tips to Conserve Energy)?

 Monthly energy costs

-A 500 watt heater costs up to about USD 43.2 a month to run assuming it is run at maximum power for 24 hours every day for a month.
+A 500-watt heater costs up to about USD 43.2 a month to run assuming it is run at maximum power for 24 hours every day for a month, using about 360 units of electricity.

 This assumes an electricity tariff of 12 cents per kWh.
 This is from 500 watts x 24 hours x 30 days x 12 US cents.